ejfox/website/content/reading/Gelderloos-Oleynik-Anarchy Works.md

 ---

+War may be the result of natural human behavior, but so is peace.
+Violence certainly existed before the state, but the state developed warfare and domination to unprecedented levels.
+As one of its great proponents pointed out, “war is the health of the state.” — location: [464](kindle://book?action=open&asin=B018SN4HT0&location=464) ^ref-56759

+---
 In certain situations some form of leadership is inevitable, as some people have more skills or a more charismatic personality.
 Consciously egalitarian societies respond to these situations by not institutionalizing the position of leader, by not affording a leader any special privileges, or by fostering a culture that makes it shameful for that person to flaunt his or her leadership or try to gain power over others. — location: [549](kindle://book?action=open&asin=B018SN4HT0&location=549) ^ref-3125

 ---